 We’re pleased to offer a compact, rounded form of the beautiful Oakleaf Hydrangea, sized just right for smaller gardens.
-Large, upright 9in flower clusters open white in early summer, then become pale pink and finally, deep rose.
+Large, upright 9″ flower clusters open white in early summer, then become pale pink and finally, deep rose.
 In fall, the big show happens when its leaves turn brilliant mahogany.
+Blooms on old wood.

 Hydrangea is a valuable genus of some 100 species of shrubs and vines grown for their large and very showy flower heads.
-Hydrangeas are at their best in summer and fall -- quiet time for most woody plants -- and are worth having for that reason alone.
-For information on Hydrangea care, click on Growing Guide.
+Hydrangeas are at their best in summer and fall—a quiet time for most woody plants—and are worth having for that reason alone.
+For more information on Hydrangea care, click Growing Guide.